Hit enter after type your search item

 Using require statement to include files example

-In all above example, simply replace the word include by require to execute the require statement of PHP.
+In all the above examples, simply replace the word include by require to execute the require statement of PHP.

 The require statement is used as follows: